552020/minishell/README.md

 - `add_historya`: Adds a line to the readline history.

-- `printf`: Prints formatted output to stdout.

-- `malloc`: Allocates memory.

-- `free`: Deallocates memory that was previously allocated by malloc, calloc or realloc.

-- `write`: Writes data to a file descriptor.

 - `access`: Checks if the calling process can access the file at a given path.

 - `isatty`: Check if a file descriptor is a valid terminal device